-- 1. Formal application for admission must be submitted using the TST Online Admissions Application. - 2.
-Applicants must pay an application fee as specified on the online application page, and according to the payment options.
-No decision on the application will be sent to the applicant until this fee has been paid.

-- 3. Unofficial transcripts (e.g. scans, copies, or transcripts received from the applicant) will be accepted for initial admissions assessment providing that the transcripts are fully legible, are complete copies of the original, and include the grading legend.
-Transcripts of all postsecondary educational institutions attended and whether or not degrees were conferred, must be received by the GCTS by the PhD application deadline in order for the application to be considered.
-If admitted, all official transcripts must be received by the GCTS Office, sent directly from the issuing institutions, to be received by the specified deadline in the offer letter.
+- 1. Formal application for admission must be submitted using the TST Online Admissions Application by the published deadline. - Applicants must pay an application fee as specified on the online application page, and according to the payment options.
+No decision on the application will be sent to the applicant until this fee has been paid. - 3.
+Unofficial transcripts (e.g. scans, copies, or transcripts received from the applicant) will be accepted for initial admissions assessment providing that the transcripts are fully legible, are complete copies of the original, and include the grading legend.
+Transcripts of all postsecondary educational institutions attended and whether or not degrees were conferred must be received by the GCTS by the program application deadline in order for the application to be considered.
+If admitted, all official transcripts must be sent directly from the issuing institutions and received by the GCTS by the specified deadline in the offer letter.
 Failure to do so will result in the automatic rescission of the offer of admission.

-Transcripts from International Institutions: the GCTS Office, on behalf of the Admissions Committee, may require the applicant to obtain a credential evaluation by an accredited credential evaluation service.
-All costs associated with the credential evaluation is the responsibility of the applicant. - 4.
+- 4. In the case of transcripts from international Institutions, the GCTS, on behalf of the Admissions Committee, may require the applicant to obtain a credential evaluation by an accredited credential evaluation service.
+All costs associated with the credential evaluation is the responsibility of the applicant. - 5.
 Transcripts in languages other than English or French must be accompanied by a certified translation.
-All costs associated with the certified translation is the responsibility of the applicant. - 5.
-Two academic letters of reference are also required for all graduate degrees. - 6.
-Certified English translations of all international documentation written in a language other than English or French must also be submitted.
+All costs associated with the certified translation is the responsibility of the applicant. - 6.
+Certified English translations of all international documentation written in a language other than English or French must also be submitted. - 7.
+Two academic letters of reference are required for all graduate degrees.
+Other letters of reference may be required of specific degrees.

 Students are responsible for all costs associated with admissions documentation.
-For further details about admission requirements see §B2 and §C2 - Admission Requirements.
+For further details about the various programs' specific admission requirements, see §B2 (MA), §C2 (PhD) and §D2 (DMin) - Admission Requirements.